snl-dakota/dakota/docs/user/usingdakota/output/hdf/organizationofresults.rst

 Best Nonlinear Constraints
 ==========================

-Dakota's optimization and calibration methods report the nonlinear constraints at the best point (or points, for multiple :dakkw:`final solutions<method-final_solutions>`) discovered.
+Dakota's optimization and calibration methods report the nonlinear constraints at the best point (or points, for multiple ``final solutions``) discovered.
 When more than one solution is reported, the best constraints are nested in groups named set:<N>, where N is a integer numbering the set and beginning with 1.

 +------------------------------+------------------------------------------------------------------------------+
 |                              | Best Nonlinear Constraints                                                   |